eenginerd/ElectronicLevel/README.md

 ## Acknowledgments

 Kristian Lauszus:
-This project is based around Kristian Lauszus' sketch which is included as an example in the Kalman Filter library.
+The Kalman and Complimentary filter code along with angle calculations used in my Electronic Level project is just a modified version of Kristian Lauszus' example sketch in the Kalman Filter library.

 Jeff Rowberg:
 Accelerometer and gyroscope data collected using the MPU-6050 is collected using Jeff Rowberg's I2Cdev and MPU6050 libraries.